goofy2k/ESP32_faust2api/example/README.md

 - Open the ESP-IDF environment. (e.g. ESP-IDF 4.2 Powershell in Windows Terminal).
 - Move to the example directory (this is the parent directory of the main folder).
 - .... set the environment for ESP32  (1 time requirement)

-* Open the project configuration menu (`idf.py menuconfig`)
-* Configure Wi-Fi or Ethernet under "Example Connection Configuration" menu.
-See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](../../README.md) for more details.
-* When using Make build system, set `Default serial port` under `Serial flasher config`.
+- Optionally, when using Make build system, open the project configuration menu (`idf.py menuconfig`) set `Default serial port` under `Serial flasher config`.

 ### Build and Flash
 (dummy content, to be edited)